 Toilet dye tablets or strips are placed in the toilet tank to find toilet leaks, including slow and silent leaks.
 It only takes one tablet or strip and 20 minutes to check for costly toilet leaks!

 Standard shower heads use 2.5 gallons of water each minute that water is flowing.
 High efficiency shower heads can use up to 50% less water.
 Low-flow no longer means low water pressure: WaterSense shower heads must perform as well or better than standard ones!

 Outdoor Water Conservation

 Watering gauges are small cups that you place in your lawn to measure the amount of water that your sprinklers use.
 Once you know this, you can set a watering schedule to help you water the right amount all summer.
 Learn how to measure your sprinklers' water use with watering gauges.

 Shut-Off Hose Nozzle

 An average garden hose uses 5 - 7 gallons of water per minute.
-Attaching a water-efficient nozzle to your hose will automatically stop the flow of water when the hose is not in use, even when the water is still on.
+Attaching a water-efficient nozzle to your hose will stop the flow of water while the hose is not in use, even when the water is still on.
 This is a great way to make sure you're only using water when you need it while watering your garden or washing your car.